Find Grad Schools

 10 Yearly Graduations

 Wright State University - Main Campus comes in at #5 on our list of the most popular colleges offering master's degrees in other international relations & national security studies.
 Roughly 10,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,564 per year, while in-state graduate students, on average, pay $14,726 per year.
+The average in-state tuition for full-time undergraduates is $10,174 per year, while in-state graduate students, on average, pay $14,298 per year.
 During the most recent year for which we have data, 10 people received their master's degree in other international relations & national security studies from Wright State University - Main Campus.
+About 25% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 #5